cameronmccormack/browser-compatability-check/README.md

   - These ignores should be configured as part of, or all of, a feature ID (as defined [here](src/run-commands/schema-validation/feature-ignores.ts#L20))
   - Any features with an ID that is matched by the ignore (regardless of higher level of detail) will be excluded from the compatibility report
     - e.g. if the ignore is "property:color" the features "property:color:red" and "property:color:orange:flex_context" will be ignored, and if the ignore is "at-rule", all at-rules will be ignored.
+- `reportOptions`: to configure the logged report and create output log files
+  - The correct format for these options is defined [here](src/run-commands/schema-validation/report-options.ts#L6)
+  - The per-browser summary can be suppressed in the console logs, and HTML, JSON and TXT file output reports may be configured.

 An example `.kompatrc.yml` file (named `.kompatrc.example.yml`) is given [here](.kompatrc.example.yml) for reference.